 Lavazza Espresso Capsules Variety Pack

-What We Like: Wide range of intensities; made by a respected espresso roastery; pod selection that provides both short pours and longer “lungo” pours; less expensive than Nespresso-brand capsules
+What We Love: Wide range of intensities; made by a respected espresso roastery; pod selection that provides both short pours and longer “lungo” pours; less expensive than Nespresso-brand capsules

-What We Don't Like: Some reviewers mention that these pods don’t perfectly fit in the Nespresso machine
+What We Don't Love: Some reviewers mention that these pods don’t precisely fit in the Nespresso machine

 Several brands make espresso pods with Nespresso machine compatibility, and one of the finest alternatives comes from Lavazza, a heritage Italian roastery with enormous popularity in its home country.